sdoychev/PersonalAgenda/README.md

-# PersonalAgenda
+# Personal Agenda
-An application that shows an Agenda view of all of the events in the native Android CalendarProvider
+An application that shows an Agenda view of all of the events in the native Android CalendarProvider.

 # Build (Apk file):
 [Personal Agenda.apk](https://github.com/sdoychev/PersonalAgenda/blob/master/Personal%20Agenda.apk?raw=true)